 - Quiet Operation: In contrast to the louder robotic vacuum cousins, the Braava 260 goes about it’s mopping routine quietly.
 In fact, I hardly noticed it from across the room unless I was specifically listening for the telltale squirts of water as it moved across the kitchen tiles.

 - Attractive Price: This is probably the first thing that you will notice.
 The Braava Jet is priced more attractively than predecessors.
-At $199 exlusively at this listing, the Jet 240 is targetting entry level robot mop users.
-This is a clear $100 cheaper than the Braava 380. iRobot is probably making a tactical move here as well.
+With this exclusively-listed price, the Jet 240 is targetting entry level robot mop users.
+Means it costs significantly less than the Braava 380. iRobot is probably making a tactical move here as well.
 Adoption rate for their robotic “Roomba” vacuums is much higher (vacuuming is more of a “pain” presumably) and they are probably trying to convert these customers into mop bot users as well.

 - Small Effective Range: With the goal of cleaning less, better, the Jet has a significantly smaller effective range than the Braava 380.
 You’ll get about 200 square feet (max) vs 300-1000 for the 380 (more with additional navigation cubes).
 Granted, you’ll probably have cleaner floors.

 - Replaceable Pads Add Up: This might be the hidden money maker for iRobot.
-A pack of 10 pads is set to retail for $7.99, but you will need separate pads for each cleaning mode (they are designed differently) and will need to replace after each use (like a Swiffer mop).
+You get a pack of 10 pads, but you will need separate pads for each cleaning mode (they are designed differently) and will need to replace after each use (like a Swiffer mop).
 The good news?
 You can invest in the premium microfiber pads that iRobot sells which can be washed and reused.
 All Braava’s are also compatible with many less expensive replaceable cleaning pads (generics like Swiffer).

 - Can’t Focus on Problem Areas: One of the features I love about my Roomba’s is their ability to detect particularly dirty patches and use the persistent pass technology to deep vacuum.
 The Braava Jet doesn’t have this ability and is intended to clean each square foot evenly.